-EDUC875 • Special Education Policy, Law, and Finance (EDLD) 2 credits
+EDUC875 • Special Education Policy, Law, and Finance 2 credits (LKAD)

 Learners engage in discussion, activities, and reflections as they prepare to provide leadership in implementing effective special education programs in local school districts.
-Primary objectives include assisting learners in understanding special education policy, special education law, and special education finance and applying this learning in an educational leadership role.
+Primary objectives include assisting learners in understanding special education policy, special education law, and special education finance, and applying this learning in an educational leadership role.

-EDUC876 • Special Education Organization Management 2 credits (EDLD)
+EDUC876 • Special Education Organization Management 2 credits (LKAD)

-Learners engage in discussion, activities, and reflections as they prepare to oversee and influence special education organizational management.
+Learners engage in discussions, activities, and reflections as they prepare to oversee and influence special education organizational management.
 Primary objectives include assisting learners in understanding the role that policy and procedures play in school district governance and administration, demonstrating knowledge of statutory regulations affecting special education governance, and understanding the various special education administrative models that are utilized in Minnesota.

-EDUC880 · Comprehensive Examination and Portfolio Review
+EDUC880 · Comprehensive Examination and